 - Then drain the water completely.
 Transfer the drained ragi to a clean white cloth or cheesecloth for sprouting.
 Place the cheesecloth with ragi in a colander.

 - Tie it up with all four corners and keep it undisturbed for another 12 hours for sprouting.
 After 12 hours, open the cloth carefully.
 You could see the tiny sprouts in ragi.
 Transfer the sprouted ragi to a plate and sun dry it for 12 hours.

 - After sun drying the ragi, dry roast the ragi in a pan in low flame for 5 minutes or until it's toasted.
 Remove from the pan and cool it down.

 - Take the roasted ragi to a dry mixer jar and blend it to a smooth powder.
 Sieve the powder well.
-Cool it down and store in a air tight container.
+Cool it down and store in an airtight container.

-- You can store this sprouted ragi powder in airtight container and keep it in refrigerator.
+- You can store this sprouted ragi powder in an airtight container and keep it in the refrigerator.
 It stays well 2 to 3 months.

 - Sprouted ragi would have tiny sprouts.
-If you can’t see the tiny sprouts, sprinkle little water and sprout it for another couple of hours or more.
+If you can’t see the small sprouts, sprinkle little water and sprout it for another couple of hours or more.

-- Make sure you cool down completely after roasting & blending.
-Otherwise it will let out moisture.
+- Make sure you cool down thoroughly after roasting & blending.
+Otherwise, it will let out moisture.

 - You can also grind the ragi in mill if you’re preparing larger quantities.

-- If grinding at home, do it in intervals in order to avoid overheating of the blender.
+- If grinding at home, do it in intervals to avoid overheating of the blender.

 - Always check with your pediatrician before introducing any new food.